ollienicholson/air_quality_prediction/README.md

 - seaborn
 - metaflow

-Once you have generated the required packages using `pip freeze`, you can install these packages using the provided `requirements.txt` file:
+Once you have generated a list of the required packages using `pip freeze`, you can install these packages by using the provided `requirements.txt` file.
+Run the following commands:

 ```sh
 pip freeze > requirements.txt